Anointing of the Sick

 - It aids in restoring us to health of body if it is for the good of the soul [to heal us if it helps the soul to move towards obtaining Eternal Life].”

-Anointing of the sick forgives all of the venial sins that we can obtain imperfect or perfect contrition for (real sorrow), or even mortal sins, but only for the venial sins which we are or aren’t aware of a sin (but still have real sorrow for) or a mortal sin if we are incapable of confessing it to a priest, that is of course if we can obtain real sorrow for the sin as well.
+Anointing of the sick forgives all of the venial sins that we can obtain at least imperfect contrition for and as I said even mortal sins, but only for the venial sins which we are or aren’t aware of but still have real sorrow (perfect or imperfect sorrow)…again also for a mortal sin if we are incapable of confessing it to a priest, that is of course if we can obtain real sorrow for the sin.

 This forgiveness is fantastic because every sin we are forgiven of, sends wonderful grace to help move our souls into the state of continuous perfect contrition for ALL of our sins so we can accept God’s complete saving forgiving mercy at the moment of our death for the salvation of our souls.